Schossi/ActionAdventureWeb/_pages/manual/overview.md

 ## Roadmap

-The next update will continue to polish and build out the Hero Demo and its Documentation.
+The next updates will focus on expanding and polishing existing components of the asset.
+Expect patch releases rather than major upgrades.

 ## Feedback